On the continuum limit of epidemiological models on graphs: convergence and approximation results: Preliminary results

 \subsection{The discrete SIR model on graphs}

 The following lemma is a direct consequence of the Cauchy Lipschitz Picard Lindel\"of Theorem on existence and uniqueness of solutions of ODEs.
 In the statement we use the notation~\eqref{uG->u01}. \begin{lemma} Fix $n \in \nn$ and assume $\beta^n_j, \gamma^n_j$, $A^n_{jk} \in L^\infty (\rr_+)$ satisfy $\beta^n_j, \gamma^n_j , A^n_{jk} \ge 0$ a.e. on $\rr_+$, for every $j, k=1, \dots, n$.
-For every given initial condition~\eqref{e:idSIR_G} satisfying~\eqref{e:idSIR_G2}, there is a unique solution ${s}^n, i^n, {r}^n: \rr_+ \times [0, 1]\to \rr$ of the Cauchy problem~\eqref{SIR_G}, \eqref{e:idSIR_G}. \end{lemma} Note that, strictly speaking, the Cauchy Lipschitz Picard Lindel\"of Theorem only provides local existence and uniqueness.
-The global-in-time existence is a consequence of the following lemma.
+For every given initial condition~\eqref{e:idSIR_G} satisfying~\eqref{e:idSIR_G2} there are $\nu>0$ and a unique solution ${s}^n, i^n, {r}^n: [0, \nu] \times [0, 1]\to \rr$ of the Cauchy problem~\eqref{SIR_G}, \eqref{e:idSIR_G}. \end{lemma} Note that the above lemma only provides local-in-time existence and uniqueness.
+However, the local-in-time solution can be extended for every $t \ge 0$ and hence it is actually a global in-time-solution ${s}^n, i^n, {r}^n: \rr_+ \times [0, 1]\to \rr$.
+This is a consequence of the following lemma.
 The proof is standard, but we provide it for the sake of completeness. \begin{lemma} Under the assumptions of Lemma~\ref{lem:wpos_Gn}, the solution of the Cauchy problem~\eqref{SIR_G}, \eqref{e:idSIR_G} satisfies~\eqref{e:01SIR_G}. \end{lemma}